XNSPY: Experience Unmatched Parental Monitoring & Control

 Even though all tested features worked well, better oversight must be ensured with more robust features like uninstallation prevention in iOS, text monitoring, app time limits, etc.

-Throughout the testing period, I found the following features to be the most comprehensive.
+Throughout the testing period, we found the following features to be the most comprehensive.

 Location Tracking

 Location tracking in Net Nanny is quite precise.
 It also offers a Family map locator with real-time location updates every 2-3 minutes.
 However, geofencing is not available.
-The only option available is to label specific addresses and receive alerts when the child enters or leaves that address.
+The only option available is to label specific addresses and receive alerts when the child enters or leaves them.

 App Blocking & Web Filtering